wowczarek/barser/README.md

 ## Features

+- Portable, pure C99, no external dependencies (other than included [rbt](https://github.com/wowczarek/rbt)), no POSIX dependencies,
 - Parsing files and dumping the ouput
 - User-friendly parser error output (line number / position, contents of the affected line)
 - Very loose and flexible input format